microsoft/ODBC-Specification/ODBC 4.0.md

 Common keywords for `Auth_Type` include “`Basic`”, “`Integrated`”, “`OAuth_1.0`”, “`OAuth_2.0`”, and “`None`”.
 Drivers should use these keywords for the corresponding authentication types, where supported, and may specify other driver-specific authentication types.

-In order to specify an authentication method, the application calls SQLBrowseConnect with a collection string specifying one of those allowed authentication methods, and SQLBrowseConnect returns an output connection string requesting the connection attributes required for that particular choice.
+In order to specify an authentication method, the application calls SQLBrowseConnect with a connection string specifying one of those allowed authentication methods, and SQLBrowseConnect returns an output connection string requesting the connection attributes required for that particular choice.

 For OAuth 2.0, SQLBrowseConnect returns an OutConnectionString requesting a redirect uri, along with a client ID, a client secret, and a scope, as required, along with any required provider-specific properties.